jonah-saltzman/m61/README.md

 I overused macros when I should have used inline functions to ensure type safety and readability.

 All of the code in m61.cc and m61.hh was written by me (with the exception of a helper class to allow C++ library structures to use my allocator, for testing).
-The tests were written by course staff, except tests 52-59, which I wrote.

 Internal metadata documentation
 ----------------------